 What do I do if more than 20 people want to participate on my team?

-Only 20 people can participate per team, except if the team is a class team.
+Only 20 people can participate per team, except if the team is a school team.

 - Split your team into two teams.